systemd/mkosi/mkosi/resources/mkosi.md

 `build`

 : This builds the image based on the settings passed in on the command line or read from configuration files.
 This command is the default if no verb is explicitly specified.
+If any command line arguments are specified, these are passed directly to the build script if one is defined.

 `shell`